itte1/input-dt/README.md

 # input-dt

-input-dt is a library for entering datetime.
+input-dt is a library for datetime input.
 You can use it without JavaScript.
-Easy to use with PHP
+Easy to use with PHP.

 - A custom element
 - **Framework independent**